-8 Numerous possible revenue streams were investigated.
-Most were rejected because of the complexities of raising taxes and public fees in California or, because they were less efficient than the methods adopted by the Committee.
+&lt;sup>7 Numerous possible revenue streams were investigated, but most Most were rejected because of the complexities of raising taxes and public fees in California or, because they were less efficient than the methods adopted by the committee.
 Several of the rejected approaches are identified in Appendix I.